dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-it and and that's yes that's
+it and that's
 proving things and in formal
-verification are gonna be a pretty hot topic especially in crypto and blockchain with stuff like the the dow hack and smart contracts and all that bad stuff I'm guessing right
+verification are gonna be a pretty hot topic especially in crypto and blockchain with stuff like the dow hack and smart contracts and all that bad stuff I'm guessing right